Valivar/valiverfernandes/README.md

 - Skills: Explore the skills and technologies I have experience with.
 - Contact: Find ways to get in touch with me for collaboration or inquiries.

-## Getting Started

-1. Clone this repository: `git clone https://github.com/your-username/your-portfolio.git`
-2. Navigate to the project directory: `cd your-portfolio`
-3. Install dependencies: `npm install`
-4. Start the app: `npm start`
-5. Open your browser and go to `http://localhost:3000` to view the portfolio.

 ## Technologies Used